Skip to main content

 How do you know when it’s “just the blues," or when it’s something more serious, like depression?
 And how do you even begin the process of getting better?

-- If you’re experiencing these symptoms, it may be time to reach out for help.
+If you’re experiencing these symptoms, it may be time to reach out for help by following these steps.

 Step 1: Talk to someone you trust

-“The first step, once you persistently recognize one or more of these symptoms in yourself, is to talk to someone you trust,” Dr. Bhalla said.
+Once you persistently recognize one or more of these symptoms, the first step you should take is talking to someone you trust.

-That could be your primary care provider, a counselor through your house of worship, a therapist, or even a close friend or family member with a medical background, Dr. Bhalla said.
+This could be your primary care provider, a counselor through your house of worship, a therapist, or even a close friend or family member with a medical background.

 Step 2: Contact a medical professional

-After you’ve talked to someone you trust, the next step is to get help from a medical professional who can make sure you are otherwise healthy, and who can prescribe medication if that is deemed appropriate.
+After you’ve talked to someone you trust, get help from a medical professional who can make sure you are otherwise healthy, and can prescribe medication if that is deemed appropriate.
 Some conditions, such as low Vitamin D levels, anemia, or hypothyroidism can mimic depression – it’s important to get these or other conditions ruled out.

 It’s often easiest and most comfortable to reach out to your primary care doctor at first, but they may recommend that you see a psychiatrist, which is a physician that specializes in mental health.